verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] There's no light for those who don't know darkness - Taukan from Vagabond
 - [ ] I affiliate religiously with [pizza]
 - [ ] When someone asks: " who are you?".
 I'm the guy who does his job.
 You must be the other guy.
+- [ ] It's the space, I said.
+All the space between poems and stories.
+That's the void I'm trying to fill.